top of page

 Our celebrant was the lovely Deborah Hooper – I was lucky to know her well already and knew she was based near our venue.
 The fact she speaks French was also helpful as I knew she wouldn’t shy away from some of the Welsh words included in our ceremony!

 A mother, father and baby listening to their humanist baby naming day ceremony being delivered by a humanist baby naming celebrant.
 There is bunting in the background.
-The venue is The Rosendale Pub in London.
+The venue is The Rosendale Pub in West Dulwich.
+Mair Garland humanist naming ceremonies celebrant

 We were in safe hands with our celebrant, Deborah Hooper